Selected Funding Programmes and Foundations in Germany

 The prerequisites are given in the funding guidelines and current announcements of funding programmes.
 The application process generally consists of two steps.
 The second step requires an electronic application to be submitted via the "easy-Online" submission portal.

 The final application (AZA-Anträge) needs to be signed by a representative of the University of Bayreuth.
-When preparing your proposals, please contact Iris Hetz (Dipl.-Ing.) of the Office of Research Support well in advance of the deadline.
-She can help you if you have any questions regarding BMBF programmes or the application process, and she also offers assistance with the cost calculation.
+When preparing your proposals, please contact Dr. David Magnus of the Office of Research Support well in advance of the deadline.
+He can help you if you have any questions regarding BMBF programmes or the application process, and he also offers assistance with the cost calculation.

 Fill-in assistance for the University of Bayreuth's applications for federal programmes: Guideline for University of Bayreuth's applications for federal programmes (bt-username required)